Summarit

 The name Summarit is used by Leica to designate camera lenses that have a maximum aperture of f/2.4.
-The name has been in used since 1949.
+The name has been in use since 1949.

 History

 The Summarit was initially introduced as Leica's fastest lens in 1949 with a maximum aperture of f/1.5.
 Since then, the Noctilux and Summilux named lenses have superseded this old aperture.

 On 3 August 2007 Leica revived the name and announced a series of less expensive lenses, the Summarit-M. The Summarit-M lenses work on Leica M-series film and digital rangefinder cameras.

 Description

 In its current iteration the Summarit lenses have a maximum f-number of f/2.4.

 Market positions

 Leica introduced these less expensive lenses, which also fit Leica M mount cameras like the recent Cosina (Carl Zeiss AG and Voigtländer brands) lenses as an alternative to its main line professional and expensive lenses.